uniteddata/shopin_public/README.md

 * Leader generates master BLS signature key
 * Publish transaction to all nodes
 * Each node has generated their BLS signature key

+## Update 1.1: ERC-20 token utility

+* Shopin-node:
+We have setup 21 nodes network using the Open Source Kadence DHT library.
+Each node is connected to each other via routing tables.
+Each of the DHT nodes store a random configuration of 200 transacting accounts with different account balances, which are used during the simulations.
+We generate a signature for each transaction using clients private key.
+When we make a single transaction, the node responsible for processing the transaction will verify the signature first.
+If the signature of the client verifies, the DHT node will fetch its list of clients and check their balance and state.
+This transaction proposing DHT node will update the balance and store using iterativeStore method.
+The iterativeStore method will store transactions at the neighbours of the proposer node.
+Once it stores, neighbour nodes send their response back to the proposer.
+For running simulations, we have setup the number of transactions that are triggered according to the number of tokens sent to the white listed wallets provided.
+Transactions are randomized to be sent by different DHT nodes.

+* Listen-for-ERC20:
+This is a stand alone service which is continuously listening for token transfers on a Shopin Smart Contract We are filtering transaction based on receiving addresses.
+If someone is sending SHOP tokens to one of the following addresses, the service will send a particular signal to our network to run the same number of simulation based on number of tokens sent to a given Shopin address.
+When this service detects any transaction, it will also store the transaction data in a mongoDb database, so token history can be maintained.
+If the simulation is pending for particular token transaction then it'll show that the transactions are pending in the Dashboard.

+* Shopin-dash:
+Shopin dashboard is connected to one of the 21 nodes to accumulate transaction data and simulate communications between the nodes.
+It is showing real time simulations with the token sending address identified.
+Dashboard is also showing the updated list of clients and token history